Future Proof Housing:

 New Zealand’s largest exports are food based but as can be seen in the graph food has a declining market share.
 If New Zealand could diversify its exports this would strengthen its economy.
 Exports that target the housing market could be a potential market to diversify into.

 The French government has announced plans for a sustainability law that will ensure all new public buildings are built from at least 50 percent timber or other natural materials.
-If New Zealand made a similar commitment then this might encourage innovation in a whole range of products which might be more energy efficient, stronger in earthquakes and sequester rather than emit carbon.
+If New Zealand encouraged the housing market to move in this direction too, then this might encourage innovation in a whole range of products which might be more energy efficient, stronger in earthquakes and sequester rather than emit carbon.
 Products like mass timber prefabricated buildings, bamboo buildings, woody insulation, Accoya Pinus Radiata hardened wood products and hemp hardwood flooring.

 It is possible innovation in natural building materials could start an export boom like refrigeration did for New Zealand 130 years ago.
 It is even possible that some of these products could be individually designed and prefabricated in New Zealand meaning the country would gain an industry with multiple layers of value-added potential.